What Makes An Automobile or a Motor Vehicle?

 Resistance to motion:

 While traveling, an automobile or a motor vehicle faces resistance to motion in various forms.
-The engine or power plant provides a thrust or tractive effort at the driving wheels.
+Furthermore, the engine or power plant provides a thrust or tractive effort at the driving wheels.
 It varies at different engine speeds and gear propositions.
 However, it is mainly required to overcome the forces opposing the motion of the vehicle.
 This resistance is known as tractive resistance.
 It is the sum of three resistances acting on a vehicle.
 However, these resistances obstruct the proper movement of the vehicle.

 These are –